ied206/Joveler.DynLoader/USAGE.md

 #### ResetFunctions()

-Override `ResetFunctions()` when you want to explicitly clear native resources and delegate assignments.
+Always override `ResetFunctions()` with a code clearing native resources and delegate assignments.

-Usually, the override of this method is not required, as the library handle is automatically cleared when the instance is disposed of.
-But if you need to clear delegate assignments manually, you have to implement them.
+In most platforms, simply assigning `null` to function pointers is suffice.

 #### DefaultLibFileName